diabase-io/machine-craft-nw-site/README.md

 See `svelte.config.js` for a list of route aliases.
 These get used throughout the program (treat them like constants)

+### Routing

+When routing, use the PATHS and API constant variables.
+That way if a directory route changes, instead of finding every place we called that route and changing it, we can just change one variable.
+This doesn't apply for routes such as `/(pages)/work`.
+You could move `work` to `/work` or `/(other)/work` without needing to change the PATHS constant.
+This is because we have helper functions defined in `paths.ts` which account for the `(...)` in paths.

 ### Margins

 To maintain low coupling and high cohesion, don't design components and pages with responsive